Neptunians/intent-ctf-2021-writeup/README.md

 ## Hacking

-It is pretty clear that we have to get the flag.name file and, using the value, getting the flag file inside tmp.
+It is pretty clear that we have to get the flag.name file and, using the value, getting the flag file inside /tmp.
 The obvious flaw of the app is the [LFI - Local File Inclusion](https://owasp.org/www-project-web-security-testing-guide/v42/4-Web_Application_Security_Testing/07-Input_Validation_Testing/11.1-Testing_for_Local_File_Inclusion), which I explained in a recent write-up: [ASISCTF 2021 - ASCII art as a service](https://fireshellsecurity.team/asisctf-ascii-art-as-a-service/)

 Let's first get the **flag.name** file, using the **/files/images/:name**.
 Let's try [path traversal](https://owasp.org/www-community/attacks/Path_Traversal) here: